 Basic Training Directives are a set of objectives that will help you learn the game and provide a few nice rewards.
 You can track your current Directive on the left side of the screen.

 One Certification Point is granted every time your earn 250 Experience Points, which are granted for doing pretty much anything related to capturing territory, killing enemies or supporting allies.

 Earning XP will also increase your character’s Battle Rank (“level”).
 Battle Rank doesn’t affect anything important, but you will gain bonus 100 Certs for each Battle Rank until BR15.

-Avoid unlocking new weapons, because they are expensive, and you don’t really need them anyway.
+With a rare exception, you should avoid unlocking new weapons early on, because they are expensive and usually do not differ that much from weapons that you have by default.
 Your starting guns are very effective, and often are either best in their category, or close to best.
 It is very likely you will get dumpstered by veterans with years of experience, but trust me, your weapons are not the reason for it.

 Unlock first couple of ranks of Med Kits.
 They are a consumable utility item, which is unlocked for all classes at the same time.
 They offer a convenient way of restoring your health without having to call for a medic.

 Familiarize yourself with every class.
 A good way to do that is to complete the first tier of class directives.
-You can find some tips on how to do that in class guides.
 And then you can unlock upgrades for the classes you had the most fun with.
 Completing these directives will also award you with some implants.